pluteski/speech-to-text/blog/content/thinkific_blog1.md

 <b>Figure 1.
 Fleur-de-lis search pattern </b>
 </p>

 Figure 1 shows a fleur-de-lis search pattern used by an algorithm that I developed for a simple offline geometric planner.
-Not only does it illustrate a key step, it is also an appealing visualization.
+Not only is it an appealing visualization, it also illustrates a key step in the algorithm.

 <p align="center">
 <img src="https://github.com/pluteski/first2017mp/raw/master/images/stage3_paths_ne.png" alt="Sample trajectories (copyright Mark E Plutowski)" width="400px"/>